Speed Addiction: How To Identify Signs and Symptoms

 Chronic Speed addiction severely impacts the levels of brain chemicals, dopamine being the most vulnerable.
 Over time, it may lead to a severe disorder called Parkinson’s disease.

 Monitoring and picking the signs of Speed addiction is the beginning of a long journey to sobriety.
 Furthermore, it also cuts the risk of potential dangers by a huge margin.

-If your loved one receives an immediate treatment at a reputable addiction center, you can expect a complete recovery.
+If the loved one receives an immediate treatment at a reputable addiction center, one can expect a complete recovery.
 This is why an early identification holds the key to a drug-free life.

 - Harro J. Neuropsychiatric Adverse Effects of Amphetamine and Methamphetamine.
 Int Rev Neurobiol.
 2015;120:179-204. https://www.ncbi.nlm.nih.gov/pubmed/26070758

 - Xiang P, Bu J, Qiao Z, Zhuo XY, Wu HJ, Shen M. Identification of Methamphetamine Abuse and Selegiline Use： Chiral Analysis of Methamphetamine and Amphetamine in Urine.
 Fa Yi Xue Za Zhi.
 2017 Dec;33(6):599-603. https://www.ncbi.nlm.nih.gov/pubmed/29441766